x74353/KeyJerk-Reactions/README.md

 ## How to Use KeyJerk Reactions?
 This script can be used in multiple ways.
 If you have an app like Keyboard Maestro, you can configure a macro to run the script when a global hot key is pressed.
 If you have a Stream Deck, you can use a plug-in to run the script when pressing a button on the Stream Deck.

-_Note: For this script or an app that executes this script to work, you'll need to ensure the proper Accessibility permissions are set in  → System Settings → Privacy & Security → Accessibility._
+_Note: For this script (or an app that executes this script) to work, you'll need to ensure the proper Accessibility permissions are set in  → System Settings → Privacy & Security → Accessibility._
 <BR><BR>

 ## Is KeyJerk Reactions Free?
 Yes, it's free.
-Please keep it that way do not try to resell it.
+Please keep it that way and do not try to resell it.
 If you want to show your appreciation and give a financial gift to me, you can do so [here](http://buymeacoffee.com/x74353).
 <BR><BR>

 ## Why is it named KeyJerk Reactions?